The European Sustainability Revolution: 7 Key Regulations Every Major Corporation Needs to Know

 6. Packaging and Packaging Waste Regulation

-The new Packaging and Packaging Waste Regulation, approved by the European Parliament in April 2024, aims to improve the environmental performance of packaging through prevention, reuse, and increased recycling rates.
+The new Packaging and Packaging Waste Regulation, approved by the European Council in December 2024, aims to improve the environmental performance of packaging through prevention, reuse, and increased recycling rates.
 It also introduces harmonised labelling and increased recycled content requirements.

 Key Points: